jasmin-lang/jasmin/docs/source/tools/ct.md

 The type-checker supports a `declassify` pseudo-operator that applies to local variables and does not produce any output.
 It tells the checker to label its argument as public.
-It also support a `declassify` annotation on assignments and labels the written values as public.
+It also support a deprecated `declassify` annotation on assignments and labels the written values as public: please use the operator rather than the annotation.

 For instance, a value read from memory may be *a priori* known to be public (although the type-system usually treats memory contents as secret).